LukeberryPi/blog/src/articles/everything-i-do-with-raycast.md

 Raycast is growing fast and there are a lot of fresh eyes are on the product.

-In the last 50 days, they released their [iOS app](https://www.raycast.com/ios), rolled out the much-awaited [Windows Beta](https://x.com/thomaspaulmann/status/1937887427852488719) and got sherlocked ([or not?](https://x.com/thomaspaulmann/status/1932406174344757379)) by Apple, when they announced a revolutionary update to the macOS Spotlight.
+In the last 3 months, they released their [iOS app](https://www.raycast.com/ios), rolled out the much-awaited [Windows Beta](https://x.com/thomaspaulmann/status/1937887427852488719) and got sherlocked ([or not?](https://x.com/thomaspaulmann/status/1932406174344757379)) by Apple, when they announced a revolutionary update to the macOS Spotlight.